 How do we measure supplier performance in terms of delivery reliability?

-Delivery reliability can be measured by tracking metrics such as on-time delivery performance and order fulfillment accuracy.
+Delivery reliability can be measured by tracking metrics such as on-time delivery performance and order fulfilment accuracy.
 These metrics evaluate the supplier's ability to deliver orders on schedule and without errors.
-By analyzing historical delivery data and comparing it to agreed-upon delivery schedules, we can assess the supplier's performance in meeting our delivery requirements.
+By analysing historical delivery data and comparing it to agreed-upon delivery schedules, we can assess the supplier's performance in meeting our delivery requirements.